 The key difference between a true white horse and a gray horse is skin pigmentation; true white horses have unpigmented skin and hair from birth, whereas gray horses retain skin pigmentation and only their hair becomes white.
 The “white” color can be overall (dominant white) or it can present as white markings, or white patterns, depending on the depigmentation phenotypes.
 (Source)

 White horse breeds

-The Lipizzan horse, known for its name from the prestigious Lipizzan stud in Slovenia while commonly known as a white bred horse is actually a bright grey which may lighten over age.
+The Lipizzan horse, known for its name from the prestigious Lipizzan stud in Slovenia while commonly known as a white-bred horse is a bright grey that may lighten over age.